Chiimii05/Chiimii05/README.md

 - 🌱 I’m currently passionate on **Web development | Python development | IA | Algoritmic Trader**

-- 🧑‍🎓 I’m a Graduate from Deusto, Data Science and Artificial Inteligence
+- 🧑‍🎓 I’m a Graduate from Deusto University in
+      Data Science and Artificial Inteligence

 - 📫 How to reach me **imanolayo.ia@gmail.com**